3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/javascript_intro.md

 Data types are really similar across different languages:

-What this means is that being confident in working with these concepts critically will enable you to walk into any programming language with some base knowledge that is translateable.
+What this means is that being confident in working with these concepts critically will enable you to walk into any programming language with some base knowledge that is translatable.

 | Data Type | Description | Example |
 | --- | --- | --- |